Medically reviewed by Drugs.com. Last updated on Apr 1, 2020.

 Dosage form: tablet

 In all clinical studies, dosage was initiated at a subtherapeutic level to avoid intolerable adverse effects and orthostatic hypotension.
-Mirapex® (pramipexole dihydrochloride) tablets should be titrated gradually in all patients.
-The dosage should be increased to achieve a maximum therapeutic effect, balanced against the principal side effects of dyskinesia, hallucinations, somnolence, and dry mouth.
+MIRAPEX tablets should be titrated gradually in all patients.
+The dose should be increased to achieve a maximum therapeutic effect, balanced against the principal side effects of dyskinesia, hallucinations, somnolence, and dry mouth.

-Dosages should be increased gradually from a starting dose of 0.375 mg/day given in three divided doses and should not be increased more frequently than every 5 to 7 days.
-A suggested ascending dosage schedule that was used in clinical studies is shown in the following table:
+Doses should be increased gradually from a starting dose of 0.375 mg/day given in three divided doses and should not be increased more frequently than every 5 to 7 days.
+A suggested ascending dosage schedule that was used in clinical studies is shown in Table 1:

 In a fixed-dose study in early Parkinson's disease patients, doses of 3 mg, 4.5 mg, and 6 mg per day of MIRAPEX tablets were not shown to provide any significant benefit beyond that achieved at a daily dose of 1.5 mg/day.
 However, in the same fixed-dose study, the following adverse events were dose related: postural hypotension, nausea, constipation, somnolence, and amnesia.
 The frequency of these events was generally 2-fold greater than placebo for pramipexole doses greater than 3 mg/day.
 The incidence of somnolence reported with pramipexole at a dose of 1.5 mg/day was comparable to placebo.

 When MIRAPEX tablets are used in combination with levodopa, a reduction of the levodopa dosage should be considered.
 In a controlled study in advanced Parkinson's disease, the dosage of levodopa was reduced by an average of 27% from baseline.

 |Renal Status||Starting Dose (mg)||Maximum Dose (mg)|

 |Normal to mild impairment